Go1den/StreamTicker/README.md

 # StreamTicker

 StreamTicker is a highly customizable tool for streamers to display combinations of images and text, either preset or read in from files.
 It is designed for Windows 10 only.
-There are no plans to support other operating systems at this time.
+There are no plans to support other operating systems.

 ![StreamTicker Example](https://go1den.com/wp-content/uploads/2021/03/streamTickerExample-1.gif)